meet-259/Food-Delivery-Dashboard/README.md

 The dashboard aims to answer

-- Why has revenue remained stable?
+- Why has revenue drop?
 - Which customer segments contribute most to maintaining revenue?
 - Are repeat customers helping keep revenue consistent?
 - Which restaurants generate the highest revenue?